psychoinformatics-de/brainhack-2018-website/content/pages/details.rst

 Organizers
 ==========
-This event is organized by a collection of self-selected people who are excited to make BrainHack Magdeburg a reality (in alphabetical order):
+This event is organized by a collection of self-selected people who are excited to make BrainHack Magdeburg a reality.
+In alphabetical order:

 - **Christian Olaf Häusler**, Psychoinformatics Lab, Otto-von-Guericke University